Ulf Sterner: Playing career

 His first Olympics came in 1960 in Squaw Valley.
 The team did not earn a medal, but from that point on he was a dominating centre in international play.
 By 1963, the New York Rangers had taken interest, and in October, Sterner made the trip for training camp.
 The parties signed a five-game tryout agreement, but Sterner declined to play that season to conserve his amateur status for the 1964 Winter Olympics.
 The Swedish Olympic hockey team won a silver medal, and Sterner then attended the NY Rangers training camp in 1964 where he displayed excellent skills.
 However, the NHL, unlike the International Ice Hockey Federation (IIHF), permitted hitting and physical play on any point of the ice; international players were not allowed to hit in the offensive zone.
 Allowing him time to adjust to the North American game, the Rangers offered him a start with the St. Paul Rangers of the Central League, which he accepted.
 After two months, he had adapted to the different style of play and was promoted to the Baltimore Clippers of the American Hockey League.
 Finally, on 27 January 1965, he joined the Rangers in a game against the Boston Bruins, becoming the first European to play in the NHL.

 Ultimately, Sterner played only four games in the NHL, and he did not register a point although Rangers coach Red Sullivan praised Sterner for his puckhandling skills.
 But he had been reluctant to play physically or to instigate physical play.
 He was sent back down to the AHL, and it soon became clear that he was not willing to return to the NHL for the 1965-66 season although he had signed a two-year contract.
 As much as his skills carried him through games in the AHL, he simply did not have the training to play 60-minute games with full contact.
 In 1969, the IIHF adopted the same body-checking rules as the NHL, and four years later, Börje Salming joined the Toronto Maple Leafs, ending up playing 17 years in the NHL.
 Eight years after leaving the Rangers, Sterner and the Swedish national team finally faced the best Canadian NHL players in two exhibition games in Stockholm that were part of Team Canada's preparation for the Summit Series against the USSR.
 On 16 September 1972, Sterner scored against Canada as the Swedes only narrowly lost the game.
 He was offered a contract by the Chicago Cougars of the rival World Hockey Association but declined the offer.

 Personal life

 Sterner, his wife Pia, and their family currently live on a farm near Karlstad, where they keep four horses.
 He nicknames his horses after former teammates and friends; when one of the horses smashed his nose, he nicknamed it Alexander Ragulin.

-In March 2025, Nya Wermlands Tidningen announced that he suffers from Alzheimer's disease.
+In March 2025, Nya Wermlands Tidningen announced that he has Alzheimer's disease.